 According to my mother, women don't masturbate.
 The fact that I do, and she knows this because she reads what I write and I don't find the need to keep quiet about the subject, is not only upsetting to her but further proof that I "act like a man" (a phrase both she and my father have used to describe me on several occasions).
 My father actually regards it as a compliment, while my mother is hoping her words will kick some sort of conventional ideas of how a lady should act into my brain.

 Despite my mother's thoughts on the subject, women do masturbate.
 In fact, a lot of them do — and do it often, and it's pleasurable and makes for a better sex life.
 If you know how to get yourself off, then sex with someone else is that much more satisfying because you're confident with yourself and know your body.

 Here are five things that you perhaps didn't know about masturbation.
 Hopefully these facts will make some of you more open to the subject.
 Let the climaxing begin!

-Although the 60's helped turn around some of these ancient views, for some, especially those who are fiercely religious or are my mother, masturbation will never be acceptable.
+Although the 1960s helped turn around some of these ancient views, for some, especially those who are fiercely religious or are my mother, masturbation will never be acceptable.
 Hey, your loss.
-So during this National Masturbation Month, go ahead and touch yourself; you'll make the Divinyls proud.
+So go ahead and touch yourself; you'll make the Divinyls proud.